by: Janine Hubai

 World War II: Black Soldiers and Army Base Names

 The Army’s desire to name installations that would build spirit within units is evident in the naming for an embarkment center for Black soldiers in Seattle, Washington.
 Five Black soldiers with exceptional valor and military service were recommended to be used as a name for the base.
 The Adjunct General in Washington, D.C. responded by directing the camp to be named Camp George Washington Carver on August 10, 1943.
-While Carver’s accomplishments as a scientist and proponent for equality for African-Americans is heroic, the name denies Black soldiers to serve on a base named after a Black soldier that exemplifies valor and masculinity through military service.
+While Carver’s accomplishments as a scientist and proponent for equality for Black Americans is heroic, the name denies Black soldiers to serve on a base named after a Black soldier that exemplifies valor and masculinity through military service.

 While the Army documents do not show the discussion about why the Army did not name the camp after Carver, an order issued in October 1943 by Brigadier General Eley P. Denson recommended the embarkment port be named Camp George Jordan after Sergeant George Jordan, thirty year veteran of the U.S. Army who distinguished himself with the 9th Cavalry K Troop by earning a Medal of Honor Recipient as a Buffalo Soldier.
 The order is approved for the name change.
 In this example, the Army had the opportunity and support from some of its members to name the base after someone who reflected the Black soldiers who served there.
 While the Army supported the name in this case, other cases were not as successful.